Environmental Toxins: Sources, Symptoms, and Serious Health Consequences

 Neurological Damage

-Heavy metals and mold toxins can impair cognitive function, memory, and emotional regulation, contributing to anxiety, depression, and even neurodegenerative diseases like Alzheimer's (Cognitive Decline).
+Heavy metals and mold toxins can impair cognitive function, memory, and emotional regulation, contributing to anxiety, depression, and even neurodegenerative diseases like Alzheimer's.

 Immune System Suppression